dd2480-group14-2024/assignment4/report.md

 ### Patch

+#### #2581 List where variables are used
+`git diff feat/issue-2581/list-of-variables-are-used..main`

+`Variable.js`, `SocketIO.js` and `CustomVariableList.tsx` are the files that are affected by this patch.

+Optional (point 4): the patch is clean.
+Yes, it is.

+Optional (point 5): considered for acceptance (passes all automated checks).
+Yes.

 #### #2584 Add duplicate step button

 The link to the branch containing the patch as well as links to the changes in each affected file for this issue is presented below.
 The patch is clean (point 4) as it primarily introduces new code into the project without introducing any unnecessary alterations or additions to whitespace.

+Optional (point 4): the patch is clean.
+Yes, it is.

 [#2584](https://github.com/dd2480-group14-2024/companion/tree/feature/issue-2584/add-duplicate-step-button),
 [EditButton.tsx](https://github.com/dd2480-group14-2024/companion/blob/feature/issue-2584/add-duplicate-step-button/webui/src/Buttons/EditButton.tsx#L437),